getlantern/lantern-roadmap/README.md

 helping people in censored countries.
 Right now they get a very empty map.
 Should figure out how to get them more activity faster.

+**[Non-google logins](items/no-google.md)** - Currently Lantern requires a google account to even use it.
+We should let people who don't have google accounts join.
+This will require some deep changes, but should lead to a more decentralized architecture.

 **[Jurisdiction Hopping functionality](items/jurisdiction-hopping.md)** - A feature that could help us greatly expand our give mode user base would be to provide a self-ish functionality of being able to view sites that are restricted in some way in one country but not another (like television shows, sporting events, etc).